Search

 Figure 1: 4K RR (IOPS)

 Let’s start with the 4K random read test, where Figure 1 showcases the performance in IOPS.
-The S2D in the Nested mirror-accelerated parity configuration with workload in the mirror tier reaches a remarkable 833,000 IOPS at 4 IO depth, scaling up to 2,653,000 IOPS at 128 IO depth.
+The S2D in the ‘Mirror-accelerated parity’ configuration with 100% of the workload in the mirror tier reaches a remarkable 833,000 IOPS at 4 I/O queue depth, scaling up to 2,653,000 IOPS at 128 I/O queue depth.

-Comparatively, the StarWind VSAN NVMe-oF HA scenario peaks at 881,000 IOPS at 128 IO depth.
+Comparatively, the StarWind VSAN peaks at 881,000 IOPS at 128 I/O queue depth.
 Here, S2D outshines StarWind VSAN with approximately 200% more IOPS at higher depths.

 However, there’s a catch.
 This local reading perk only works if the VM is on the volume-owning node.
-If not, the read operations have to go through the network to the owning node, which can slow things down.
+If not, the read operations have to go through the network to the owning node, which can and will slow things down!
 To keep things running smoothly, you need to keep an eye on where your VMs are running and move them to the appropriate nodes as necessary.
+It’s tricky!

 Figure 2: 4K RR (Latency)